Bester43/ReciPie/README.md

     - Password: password

 ### Recipe Management
-- Users can create, update, and delete their recipes.
+- Users can create, and delete their recipes.
 - Each recipe includes details such as title, description, cooking time, and difficulty level.

 ### Recipe Discovery